bijaylaxmibehera/palindrome-birthday/README.md

 # Palindrome birthday

-This is a funny web app that basically tells is your birthday is a **palindrome** if not then how may days you missed by?
+This is a funny web app that basically tells is your birthday is a **palindrome** if not then how many days you missed by?
 It tells the next palindrome date.
 ## Tech Stack

 - HTML5